topic

 Under Otto Wagner’s roof

-In spring 2021 AIL moved from the gallery space Franz Josefs Kai 3 to the former Postsparkasse, a historic landmark designed by architect Otto Wagner, and thus joining other departments of the University of Applied Arts Vienna into a newly emerging neighborhood comprising several research institutions from the field of art and science.
+In spring 2021 AIL moved from the gallery space Franz Josefs Kai 3 to the former Postsparkasse, a historic landmark designed by architect Otto Wagner, and thus joining other departments of the University of Applied Arts Vienna into a newly emerging neighborhood comprising several research institutions from the field of art and science such as the Austrian Academy of Sciences, the Ludwig Boltzmann Institute for Research of Consequences of War, the Johannes Kepler University Linz, the Austrian Science Fund (FWF) and the Austrian Commission for UNESCO.

 What are today’s most valuable currencies?